FESTIVAL LINEUP

 Appreciate the goods and wares offered by these women-led businesses:

-Business owner: Deb
+Business owner: Lady Jane

 Visit this unique stall with handmade macrames hangers and terrariums designed and made by Lady Jane.
 She will be also offering some healthy and beautiful indoor plants for decoration.